ethanp/Notes/Distributed Computing Systems Notes.md

 * __Agreement__ -- every correct process decides the _same_ value
 * __Validity__ -- if all processes _propose_ \\(v\\), then all correct
   processes _decide_ \\(v\\)

+### Uh-oh: FLP

+__In a fully asynchronous system there is no algorithm that can be tolerate one or more crash failures and still be guaranteed to achieve consensus in a bounded time.__

+## State machine replication

+A general method for implementing a fault-tolerant system by replicating servers and coordinating client interactions with server replicas.

+Consider the case of having a _single_ replica.
+Now our system is pretty simple for the client to reason about, but if that replica fails, the system will become _unavailable_ which is often not desirable.

+Consider the case of having _multiple_ replicas.
+Now if one replica is _updated_, and the other replica is _read_, e.g. is the reader guaranteed to read the _updated_ value?

 ## Consistency Models